 The fat pads deflate, and not evenly

 The youthful face is padded by a set of distinct fat compartments that sit between the skin and the muscle.
 With age, most of these pads shrink.
 A few (around the smile line, for instance) can actually enlarge, which is part of why folds deepen.
-The net effect is a face that goes from smooth and full to flatter, more angular, and a little hollow, especially at the temples, under the eyes, and across the cheeks.
-Heres the strange part: facial fat tends to atrophy even when body fat is stable or rising.
-Plenty of people notice their face looks thinner in their 40s while the rest of them is not.
-Repeated cycles of gaining and losing weight seem to thin the face further, because that volume does not reliably come back where you want it.The bone recedes underneath
+The net effect is a face that goes from smooth and full to flatter, more angular, and a little hollow, particularly at the temples, under the eyes, and across the cheeks.

 This surprises almost everyone: the facial skeleton itself remodels and shrinks over the decades.
 The eye sockets widen, the midface and jaw lose projection, and the bony angles soften.
 The same studies that tracked this with repeated CT scans showed it is not subtle.
-When the foundation pulls back, the skin and soft tissue that used to drape neatly over it now have too much surface and too little support, which reads as looseness, jowls, and a less defined jaw and neck.The ligaments pull, and the "tired" look appears
+When the foundation pulls back, the skin and soft tissue that used to drape neatly over it now have too much surface and too little support, which reads as looseness, jowls, and a less defined jaw and neck.

 Running between the bone and the skin is a network of retaining ligaments.
 They stay put while the fat deflates and the bone recedes around them, so they end up tethering the skin into grooves: the tear trough under the eye, the line that frames the cheek, the crease along the jaw.
-The under-eye hollow plus the shadow it casts is the single biggest driver of the "I look exhausted" complaint, and it is mostly architecture, not fatigue.Why women age faster in the face after menopause
+The under-eye hollow plus the shadow it casts is the single biggest driver of the "I look exhausted" complaint, and it is mostly architecture, not fatigue.

 This is the part that matters most for what you can actually do.
 The drop in estrogen at menopause accelerates both halves of the problem at once: it speeds up bone loss (including in the facial skeleton) and it accelerates the loss of skin collagen and facial fat.
 The result is that women can show years of lower-face and jawline change in a relatively short window around menopause, faster than men of the same age.
-That is why an honest conversation about midlife facial aging is not just about serums.
-It overlaps directly with the perimenopause and menopause conversation, where hormone therapy, started in the right window, is one of the few interventions that addresses the upstream driver rather than the downstream wrinkle.
-It is the same theme as the musculoskeletal changes of menopause: estrogen is structural, not just reproductive.What chronic stress has to do with it

 Facial fat appears to be unusually sensitive to the bodys overall stress load.
 The same midlife years that bring the most career, family, and financial stress are when people often feel their face changing fastest.
 Chronically high cortisol, poor sleep, and inflammation all plausibly accelerate the volume and skin changes.
-This is one more place where the longevity basics (sleep, stress regulation, not smoking) double as facial-aging levers, not just heart-and-brain ones.Longevity Medicine
+This is one more place where the longevity basics (sleep, stress regulation, not smoking) double as facial-aging levers, not just heart-and-brain ones.

 A personalized longevity strategy starts with knowing your real baselines.

 "When someone tells me they look tired, I dont start with their skin.
 I look at the architecture, the volume, the bone, the way the light falls into a hollow that wasnt there ten years ago.
 Most of that is not a moisturizer problem.
-The honest move is to protect what you can control and, for women especially, to have the hormone conversation early, because that is upstream of almost everything else."
-Dr. Ash
+The honest move is to protect what you can control and, for women particularly, to have the hormone conversation early, because that is upstream of almost everything else."

 What this means for you: protect the controllables

 We are a longevity and primary-care practice, not an aesthetics clinic, so here is the unsold version.
 You cannot moisturize bone back, and no cream refills a fat pad.
-But several levers genuinely slow the architecture of aging, and they are the same ones that protect the rest of you:- Sun protection.
-Still the highest-yield thing for the skin envelope, and it protects the collagen and elastin that drape the structure.
-See our healthy skin aging guide for the evidence-based core.
+But several levers slow the architecture of aging, and they are the same ones that protect the rest of you:

 - The hormone conversation, for women.
-Because estrogen loss is upstream of the bone and fat changes, midlife is the time to discuss it, ideally before youre years into menopause.
+Because estrogen loss is upstream of the bone and fat changes, midlife is the time to discuss it, ideally before you're years into menopause.

 - Glycemic control.
 The same sugar-driven glycation that stiffens arteries stiffens facial collagen.
 Lowering glycemic load helps the face and the heart together.